- Dates & Prices

 Sea kayaking is the ideal way to discover the archipelago, allowing access to the narrowest of inlets and offering a low-impact and unobtrusive way to observe the nature and wildlife.
 You may even find a grey seal popping its head up to greet you as you cut through the water!

 Self-guided Sea Kayaking in the Stockholm Archipelago is suitable for those with some previous experience of kayaking and camping (at least one member of your party should have previous experience and be familiar with rescue procedures).
 You should also be comfortable navigating using a map.
-You will be provided with all kayak equipment, tents, sleeping bags, mattresses, cooking stove and kitchen equipment for your tour as well as map, compass and information on suggested routes.
+You will be provided with all kayak equipment, tents, sleeping mats, mattresses, cooking stove and kitchen equipment for your tour as well as map, compass and information on suggested routes.
 Then it's time to take to the water limited only by your imagination and energy and let the adventure begin!

 Travel by local bus from central Stockholm to Stavsnäs in the afternoon, travel time about 50 mins (full details on local transport will be included in your booking confirmation documentation).
 You then transfer by taxi-boat (included in the price of your tour) to the kayak centre.
 Here you will collect your equipment and have a chance to discuss tour suggestions.
 You begin your self-guided sea kayak tour with an evening paddle to suitable camp spot for the night.

 You will return to the kayak base on Wednesday afternoon to return your equipment and for taxi-boat transfer and bus to Stockholm.
 You will be back in Stockholm around 18.00-19.00.